-In response to liquidity and operational issues and the announcement by Western Resources that it is exploring strategic alternatives for Protection One, in November 1999, Moody's, S&P and Fitch downgraded their ratings on Protection One's credit facility and outstanding securities.
+In response to liquidity and operational issues and our announcement that we are exploring strategic alternatives for Protection One, in November 1999, Moody's, S&P and Fitch downgraded their ratings on Protection One's credit facility and outstanding securities.
 On March 24, 2000, Moody's further downgraded their ratings on Protection One's outstanding securities with outlook remaining negative.